BitDogLab/BitDogLab/README.md

 5) Iterate: send any compilation/runtime errors back to the AI, always including the BIH and the error log.

-Here you can find a visual version of the BIH (Hardware Bank Database). (https://docs.google.com/document/d/1-2Eoo6H1gfTAlxZgFs26p7X4CeaLkS8X8hNTC96PetQ/edit?usp=sharing)
+Here you can find a visual version of the BIH [Hardware Bank Database](https://docs.google.com/document/d/1-2Eoo6H1gfTAlxZgFs26p7X4CeaLkS8X8hNTC96PetQ/edit?usp=sharing)

 ## 📂 Repository Structure